MezoDawnHorizon/Youtuber-Downloader/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Notes
 - Video resolution availability depends on the YouTube video.
-- Make sure you have permission to download content before using the app.

 ## Disclaimer
 This app is for personal use only.
 The developer is not responsible for any misuse of this application.